There are a number of ways to manage your money when in France, to keep your costs down, and some things to be aware of: so here are some tips:

 - PIN’s: if your PIN is a word, note down the numbers that correspond to the letters of your PIN, because PIN pads in France have different layouts and usually numbers only.

 - Travel Cards: consider obtaining a “travel card” from you bank.
-We use the ANZ Travel Card – this substantially lowers transactions costs relative to credit cards.
+This can substantially lower transaction costs relative to credit cards.
 They also act as a debit and ATM access card (with typically a 300 – 400 Euro/day limit).
-Most banks have an equivalent product.

 - Security: where possible minimise the cash you carry to what is required and keep it well disguised, close to your body and certainly not in your back pockets.